books

 Webster is dead, long live the Hepster

 !
-The editors of this dicionary felt that Jive Talk was here to stay but sadly they were mistaken - obviously they weren't Abercrombies after all.
+The editors of this dictionary felt that Jive Talk was here to stay but sadly they were mistaken - obviously they weren't Abercrombies after all.
 I'd very much like to introduce myself as a corn fed fag hag with a desk piano, guzzling the moo juice.
 Oh well...but you have to admit, back in the old days people were creative.
 Did you know that George Harrison once referred to overzealous health nuts as the hipster avocado crowd

 ?
 We should try and make that happen again.
 Woo woo!
 Yeah, man.